Why did the Internet Society build the Internet Society Pulse platform?

 Yes.
 Unless otherwise indicated, the text, images and charts on this site are yours to use under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 We ask that you link back to the Internet Society Pulse website directly to the page on which you found the original content.

 Will you be adding other focus areas or data to Internet Society Pulse in the future?

 Yes.
-While the Internet Society Pulse platform currently focuses on Internet Shutdowns and Enabling Technologies, we are working on adding other focus areas, including Internet Resilience and the Internet Way of Networking (IWN)
+While Internet Society Pulse currently focuses on Internet Shutdowns and Enabling Technologies, we are working on adding other focus areas, including Internet Resilience and the Internet Way of Networking (IWN).